 "I am responsible… When anyone, anywhere, reaches out for help, I want the hand of A.A. always to be there.
 And for that: I am responsible."

-Our name is derived from the reverse spelling of the word "sober."
-We are committed to the three principles on the anniversary medallions of Unity, Service, and Recovery.
+The name "rebos" is derived from the reverse spelling of the word "sober."
+This site is committed providing a quick reference to the documents supporting the three principles on the anniversary medallions of Unity, Service, and Recovery.
 Our slogan "Solving our common problem...helping others recover" comes directly from the A.A.
 Preamble, which states:

 "Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

-All of the Rebos AA Group meetings are "Open" meetings, meaning that anyone interested in learning more about alcoholism and those who think they may need a program of recovery are invited to visit our group's meetings.
+Most A.A. group meetings are "Open" meetings, meaning that anyone interested in learning more about alcoholism and those who think they may need a program of recovery are invited to visit our meetings.

-Our members freely share their experience, strength and hope with all of those who attend a meeting and will do our best to assist you with answers to your questions and uncertainties.
-We get to keep what we have by giving it away, so we share it freely.
+As A.A. group members, we freely share our experience, strength and hope with all of those who attend a meeting and do our best to assist you with answers to your questions and uncertainties.
+Those of us in A.A. know that we get to keep what we have by giving it away, so we share it freely.

 Our tradition of anonymity means that your presence and sharing is strictly confidential.
 As we say, "Who you see here, what you hear here, please let it stay here."